• Skip to main content

 Rewriting Istanbul’s History with Alek, Misi and Rubi!

-For over a decade, I have worked as a professional tour guide in Istanbul, sharing the beauty of this timeless city with curious travelers from around the world.
+For almost two decades, I have worked in Istanbul’s tourism industry—first in hotels, then as a guide—sharing the beauty of this timeless city with curious travelers from around the world.
 Along the way, I began documenting my insights and experiences on my blog, Istanbul Clues, where I’ve published dozens of articles exploring everything from Hagia Sophia’s mosaics to the winding alleys of Fener and Balat.

 As the blog grew, I realized something.
 Despite my best efforts — adding personal reflections, choosing evocative images, crafting carefully researched articles — I was still bound by a certain format.
 Writing about history often meant following a familiar pattern: names, dates, battles, dynasties.
 Even when I told the stories in my own words, they sometimes felt trapped within the rigid outlines of encyclopedic narration.